 - Generate huge amounts of requests in minimal time to simulate massive concurrency.

 - This could easily mean setting up farms of JMeter or Tsung Nodes, which need additional management and automation.

 - Automated BVTs in your CICD pipelines for functional sanity and regressions.

 - Nightly automated performance and soak tests to detect daily progress and variations.

 - Daily automated performance tests and reports to analyze changes of everything going in the builds.
-It helps in early detection of big deviations.
+It helps in the early detection of big deviations.

 The list goes on…

 7) Controlled Roll-Outs